Add SSL via nginx

 .

-In the config you want to scroll down to the server
+In the configuration, scroll down to the server

 directive.